sifferman/labs-with-cva6/labs/intro.md

 6. What is AXI and what is it primarily used for in CVA6?

 ## ELF Questions

+Note that you can view the contents of an ELF file with the following command: `riscv64-unknown-elf-objdump -d <PATH TO PROGRAM>.elf`

 1. What is an ELF file and where are they used?
 (Not specific to CVA6)
 2. What is the difference between segments and sections?